-It’s a typical Friday evening in my friend’s dorm room, Camila Cabello plays in the background as we contemplate whether to go out or dub it another girls night In.
-In my hand is the community theater pamphlet listing the current season.
+It’s a typical Friday evening in my friend’s dorm room, Camila Cabello playing in the background, as we contemplate whether to go out or dub it another girls night in.
+My hand grasps the community theater pamphlet listing the current season.
 Odds are, unless we’re talking Book of Mormon, my peers will not be interested.
 So instead I find myself going solo and settling into a seat amidst a sea of Baby Boomers.

 If you hope to maintain interest in the arts generationally – or have not yet experienced this demographic shift in your patrons- here are three strategies to engage with younger audiences:

 1. Memberships & Matinees

 Weekend outings revolve around the family calendar, so it is important to make theater accessible to the entire family.
 Don’t underestimate the power of a matinee.
 Yes, there is a special excitement that comes with an evening performance, but this keeps the little ones with bedtimes from experiencing the magic of theater.
 In addition, expand season tickets and memberships to be applicable for more than just parents, include the family!
 By making the effort to include minors, you not only enrich the childhoods of the younger generation, you help instill their value of the arts for a lifetime.